apjones6/DiceRoller/README.md

 ## NuGet Packages ##

 Currently this project uses NuGet packages which are not included in the GIT repository.
 Building the solution in Visual Studio should automatically install any missing packages.
 Note: At this moment I have an issue installing **WPtoolkit**, both automatically and using package manager directly; I surmise this may be an external issue, but going to note it here in the case issues persist.

+## Git Flow ##

+This project uses the development model set out in http://nvie.com/posts/a-successful-git-branching-model.
+The conventions set out in this article, such as develop and master branches, and naming release-*, and so on are followed exactly.